tsainei/tsainei/README.md

 ## 🙋‍♂️ About Ni

-- 🧋 From Taiwan, also a 🇪🇸 citizen.
+- 🧋 From Taiwan, also a 🇪🇸 citizen

 - 🔭 I’m currently working on **my portfolio website**

+- 🤓 Download my <a href="https://github.com/tsainei/tsainei/raw/main/cv%20tsainei.pdf">resume</a>

 - 🌱 I’m having fun learning **Ruby**

 - 📫 You can reach me through **hi@tsainei.com**

 - 😀 Fun facts: My dominant hand is my left hand, but I write calligraphy with my right hand.
-I have very thin wrists.
+I have very thin wrists

-- ❤️ **I like reading, dancing, doing yoga and listening to audiobooks.** I'm a big fan of The Dark Tower.
+- ❤️ **I like reading, dancing, doing yoga and listening to audiobooks.** I'm a big fan of The Dark Tower

 ## 🚀 Languages and Tools